scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 accompany global symbols with `SymbolInformation.location`.

 **Local symbols**.
 Correspond to a definition that isn't global (see above).
-Local symbol format is defined by the following two rules:

-* Local symbols must start with `local`, so that they can be easily distinguished from global symbols.
-* Local symbols must be unique within the underlying document.

-For example, `x` in `def identity[T](x: T): T` may be modelled by local symbols `local0`, `local_x`, `local_identity_x`, as long as these names are unique within the underlying document.
-The same logic applies to the type parameter `T`, which is also a local definition.
+Local symbol format is language-agnostic and is a concatenation of `local` and a decimal number.
+For example, `x` in a Scala method `def identity[T](x: T): T` may be modelled by local symbols `local0`, `local1`, etc. The same logic applies to the type parameter `T`, which is also a local definition.

 Local symbols must be unique within the underlying document, but they don't have to be unique across multiple documents.
 For example, at the time of writing